Levittown, New York: Overview

 Levittown was designed to provide a large amount of housing at a time when there was a high demand for affordable family homes.
 This suburban development would become a symbol of the "American Dream" as it allowed thousands of families to become home owners.

 Unsuccessful incorporation proposals

-In 1952, Carl T. Sigman, who was running as the Democratic candidate for County Executive, stated that he felt it would be wise for Levittown to incorporate itself as a city.
-If successful, the never-realized Incorporated City of Levittown would have been the third city to incorporate within Nassau County, joining Glen Cove and Long Beach.
+In 1952, Carl Sigman, who was running as the Democratic candidate for county executive, stated that he felt it would be wise for Levittown to become incorporated as a city.
+If successful, this would have been the third city to be incorporated within Nassau County, joining Glen Cove and Long Beach.

 Previously, locals had proposed incorporating their hamlet as a village.